-If a plaintiff is awarded punitive damages in the case, their award increases because they get to keep the However, punitive damages are not guaranteed just because they are alleged; they must be proven.
+If a plaintiff is awarded punitive damages in the case, their award increases because they get to keep the punitive damage award.
+However, punitive damages are not guaranteed just because they are alleged; they must be proven.

 What Types of Evidence Are Used to Prove Punitive Damages?